othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 sudo apt-get install -y gcc
 ```

-Installation is done by copying `setup.sh`, `gamepad.c`, `Makefile`, and `gamepad.service` to a folder on your Raspberry Pi (or other Linux device) and running `sudo bash setup.sh`.
+Installation is done by copying `setup.sh`, `gamepad.c`, `scan.c`, and `gamepad.service` to a folder on your Raspberry Pi (or other Linux device) and running `sudo bash setup.sh`.
 The driver will compile and I2C will get configured, and then the script will ask whether you want to load the driver at startup.

 ## Usage Instructions